 11. Five Dollar Bill Savings Challenge

-Whether the bill comes as a gift, change at the grocery store, or from the bank when you cash your paycheck, you commit to tuck each five-dollar bill away.
+Whether the bill comes as a gift, change at the grocery store or from the bank when you cash your paycheck, you commit to tuck each five-dollar bill away.
 If $5 seems like too much for your budget, try the same challenge with one-dollar bills.
-On the other hand, if you’re in a good place financially, you could double down and save all the ten-dollar bills you receive instead.
+Alternatively, if you’re in a good place financially, you can double down and save all ten-dollar bills you receive.

 12. Spare Change Challenge

-This super-easy savings challenge is another way to put away a little extra money without adding extra strain to your budgeting plan.
-Whenever you make a purchase and receive coins back in change, you can drop those pennies, nickels, dimes, and quarters into a jar.
+This super-easy savings challenge can help you put away a little extra money without adding extra strain to your budgeting plan.
+Whenever you make a purchase and receive coins back in change, you can drop those pennies, nickels, dimes and quarters into a jar.

-Commit not to touch your savings for a certain period of time (perhaps a year) before you add it up to see how much you’ve saved.
+Commit not to touch your coins for a certain period of time (perhaps a year) before you add them up to see how much you’ve saved.

 Also, your credit union or bank might have a free coin counting machine that can save you time when you’re ready to turn your coins into cash.
 Beware of coin counters at grocery stores and elsewhere.
 These typically tack on fees for the service.